xpdAcq/xpdAcq/doc/quickstart.rst

 calibrated the instrument (and we strongly encourage you to do this first!) ``integrate_and_save_last()`` which will save the images, but also 1D integrated patterns that you could do Rietveld refinement or PDF analysis on right away.
 The data are saved in your own special directories, ``.../xpdUser/tiff_base/<sample-name>`` where you can go to visualize them using ``SrXgui`` for the tiff images and ``xPDsuite`` for the 1D data.
 You can also use ``Fit2d`` if you like.
 You can copy the data from there to an external hard-drive to take home.
 You can do your own analyses, saving data in the ``xpdUser`` directory tree.
 Everything in there will be archived at the end of your experiment, and then this directory tree will be deleted leaving a clean workspace for the next user and keeping your data secure.

 Below we give a step-by-step guide to setting up and running a successful experiment.
-We can't cover all possibilies, and there is much more power within the ``xpdAcq`` and ``Bluesky`` software that you can explore as you get more advanced, but we recommend that you follow through the following guide step-by-step, typing the commands and seeing what happens, to get used to the software and, more importantly, to do things in the right order set up your experiment for success.
+We can't cover all possibilities, and there is much more power within the ``xpdAcq`` and ``Bluesky`` software that you can explore as you get more advanced, but we recommend that you follow through the following guide step-by-step, typing the commands and seeing what happens, to get used to the software and, more importantly, to do things in the right order set up your experiment for success.